Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 The advantages of using a *single* virtual environment for all of your V3 instances are:

-- When updating Red, you will only need to update it once for all instances (however you will still need to restart all instances for the changes to take effect)
+- When updating Blue, you will only need to update it once for all instances (however you will still need to restart all instances for the changes to take effect)
 - It will save space on your hard drive

 On the other hand, you may wish to update each of your instances individually.